Buying the right bike for your child

 You could fit semi-slicks – tyres with some tread but not the tractor tyre knobblies of true off-road tyres.
 The local bike shop may even be happy to swap them over at point of purchase.
 Semi-slicks will roll better on road and will still be okay off-road when it’s dry.
 A more effective option, but one that’s a bit more hassle, is to fit slick tyres to the bike for everyday use and then switch them for the off-road tyres the night before singletrack excursions.

 Avoiding heavy children's bikes

 Size and weight need scaling down to suit a child.
-That sounds obvious but CTC has tested tiny bikes for seven-year-olds that were heavier than any adult ones.
+That sounds obvious but Cycling UK has tested tiny bikes for seven-year-olds that were heavier than any adult ones.
 Bike weight is always a bigger proportion of a child’s bodyweight than an adult’s, often as much as a half or a third instead of around a seventh.
 That only makes it even more important to reduce it.
 Weight impacts on the fun and manoeuvrability of a child’s bike.
 Imagine strapping a couple of breeze blocks to your own bike.
 That’s the kind of extra weight we’re talking about, in relative terms, on some children’s bikes.

 The trickle down of aluminium tubing into the lower price brackets means that many children’s bikes are finally getting lighter.
 While aluminium isn’t inherently better than steel, the way children’s bikes are built nowadays – cheaply, sturdily, with over-size and odd-shaped tubes – it’s a lot lighter.
 To check a bike’s weight before you buy, you don’t need to take a set of scales to the shop.
 Just pick the bike up.
 Then, with careful supervision, see how easily your child can lift it.